-AC power consistent with the voltage and power quality requirements of the utility grid, and automatically stops supplying power to the grid when the utility grid is not energized.
-A bi-directional interface is made between the PV system AC output circuits and the electric utility network, typically at the on-site distribution panel or service entrance.
+Grid-connected or utility-interactive designed to operate in parallel with to the electric utility grid.
+The component in grid-connected PV inverter, or power-conditioning unit converts the DC power produced by AC power consistent with the quality requirements of the utility automatically stops supplying power the utility grid is not energized.
+A bi-interface is made between the PV circuits and the electric utility at the on-site distribution panel or service entrance.
 This allows the AC power produced by the PV system to either supply on-site electrical loads, or to supply power to the grid when the PV system output is greater than the on-site load demand.
 At night and during other periods when the electrical loads are greater than the PV system output, the balance of power required by the loads is received from the electric utility.
 When the utility grid is down, these systems automatically shut down and disconnect from the grid.
 This safety feature is required in all grid-connected PV systems, and ensures that the PV system will not continue to operate and feed back onto the utility grid when the grid is down for service or repair.